NaokiAkai/als_ros/README.md

 ## How to install

-You need to install ROS environment first.
+ROS environment is needed to be installed first.
+I confirmed that als_ros works on Ubuntu 18.04 with melodic and Ubuntu 20,.04 with noetic.

 Then, type following commands.

 ```
 $ git clone https://github.com/NaokiAkai/als_ros.git